Obesity: What should you know

 The treatment plan includes

-• Cutting down the portion sizes or snacks
+• Cutting down on portion sizes or snacks

 • Following a low-calorie diet that is carbohydrate and fat restricted